 Epicenter

-The original meaning of epicenter (or epicentre, as it’s spelled outside the U.S.) is the point of the earth’s surface above the center of an earthquake.
-Extending from this definition, the word has also come to mean the center of a negative or dangerous event.
+Epicenter (or epicentre, as it’s spelled outside the U.S.) originally referred to the point of the earth’s surface above the center of an earthquake.
+Extending from this definition, the word has also come to refer to the center of any negative or dangerous event.
 This newer sense of epicenter is useful, as there are few alternatives that carry the same meaning.

-But the word is overextended when writers dispense with the negative connotations and use epicenter as merely a synonym of center.
+But the word is perhaps overextended when writers do away with the negative connotations and use epicenter as merely a synonym of center.
 In such cases, there’s no reason not to use center.
-Let’s save epicenter for disasters and crises and other negative things.
+Trying to confine epicenter to its old use might be a losing battle, though, as the word is now very common in the new use.

 Examples